How to drive results from Browser push notifications in 3 months!

-Vizury’s Browser Push Notifications platform has a feature called A/B Testing which helps the marketer to keep track of that.
+Vizury’s Browser Push Notifications platform provides you with a feature called A/B Testing.
+It helps the marketer to keep track of that.
 The level ‘Optimization’ is entirely about that.

 How does it work:

-According to the user’s purchase behaviour and browsing pattern, they are classified into A, B, C and D segments.
+According to the user’s purchase behavior and browsing pattern, they are classified into A, B, C and D segments.

 Messages are customized and personalized accordingly and sent out to these subscribers.
 The Click-Through Rate is monitored after that.
 The messages having the highest Click-Through Rates are then kept on the list and the one having the lowest is binned.
 The platform notifies the marketer to construct a new personalized message for those subscribers who did not click through.

 The same process is repeated again but now with all the subscribers segregated into three segments – A, B and C with more customized messages.
-After the Click-Through Rate is evaluated, the message with the lowest score is filtered out and the marketer is asked to send a new personalized message to the ones that did not click through, like before.
+After the Click-Through Rate is evaluated, the message with the lowest score is filtered out.
+Subsequently, the marketer is asked to send a new personalized message to the ones that did not click through, like before.

-This process is repeated till the marketer finds a chunk of subscribers who have the highest Click-Through Rate.
-And thus, the marketer finds the number which he/she can act upon and not some number that helps with the feel-good factor.
+This process is repeated until the marketer finds a chunk of subscribers who have the highest Click-Through Rate.
+Thus, the marketer finds the number which he/she can act upon and not some number with the feel-good factor.

 Got any thoughts on the subject?
 Write to us at firstname.lastname@example.org or drop a comment below.